 - USC computer equipment is recycled annually through a company that scrubs and reuses equipment in working order and strips and recycles parts from equipment that isn't in working order.

 USC is continuing to add streams to divert more waste from landfill.
-The Containers for Change and operational batteries streams have been relaunched and new streams around clear soft plastics and excess dry organic waste have been established in 2021.
-The proceeds from the Containers for Change have the added benefit of raising funds for our selected charity, Detection Dogs for Conservation.
+The Containers for Change and operational batteries streams have been relaunched and expanded to Moreton Bay and new streams around clear soft plastics and excess dry organic waste were established in 2021.
+The proceeds from the Containers for Change have the added benefit of raising funds for our selected charity.

 An Operational Waste Management Plan (PDF, 1.49mb) has been developed, as set out in the Campus Master Plan, to provide an overview of how waste is managed across all USC campuses and sites.
 Advanced guidelines are available in regards to disposal of hazardous waste.

 The University's OSCA composting machine transforms organic waste into nutrient-rich compost for the campus gardens.